Lachlan McEwen Lachlan McEwen

 Sustainability Certified and Harmonic Design are keen to share our knowledge and expertise in sustainable design through a variety of upcoming workshops.
 More news on this in the New Year!

 Costs have risen but cost estimating has never been easy.
-Select your builder wisely! by Lachlan McEwen
+Select your builder wisely!

 Pricing is a complex and moving feast, made harder by recent pandemic-pricing.
 In the custom homes sector it's a question of “How long is a piece of string, what’s it made of and who's managing the production”.